- What Questions Should You Ask as a Referring Physician?

-Understand Each Spine Specialist’s Sub-Specialization
+Why Do You Need to Understand Each Spine Specialist’s Sub-Specialization?

 Both neurosurgeons and orthopaedic spine surgeons are qualified to treat back and neck problems.
-However it is important to understand each considered surgeon’s sub-specialty.
+However, it is important to understand each surgeon’s sub-specialty.
 Depending on your patient’s unique personal situation, you may find a certain neurosurgeon or orthopaedic spine surgeon to be more qualified to treat that patient’s specific condition.

 There is a perception that neurosurgeons may be more concerned with the nerves during surgery than orthopaedic spine surgeons.
 Regardless of which spine specialist is performing the surgery, every surgeon is going to be concerned with the patient’s nerves.
-Any surgery involving anatomy in proximity to the nerves of the spinal column is a big deal.
+Any surgery involving anatomy in close proximity to the nerves of the spinal column is a big deal.
 The risks are significant.
 A surgery of this magnitude can’t be successful without heavily considering the nerves.

-Again, both orthopaedic spine surgeons and neurosurgeons train side-by-side learning the same techniques and procedures and the line between them is becoming less and less definite.
-Selecting a board-certified and fellowship trained surgeon ensures the doctor has been properly trained and prepared for the risks and magnitude of back and neck surgeries.
+Again, both orthopaedic spine surgeons and neurosurgeons train side-by-side learning the same techniques and procedures, and the line between them is becoming less and less definite.
+Selecting a board-certified and fellowship-trained surgeon ensures the doctor has been properly trained and prepared for the risks and magnitude of back and neck surgeries.

-Orlando Orthopaedic Center’s Spine Center
+What Makes Orlando Orthopaedic Center’s Spine Center Unique?

-Orlando Orthopaedic Center’s Spine Center is home to three of Central Florida’s most qualified and capable orthopaedic spine surgeons, G. Grady McBride, M.D, Stephen R. Goll, M.D. and Steven E. Weber, D.O.
-All three spine specialists are fellowship trained and board certified and ready to help eliminate your patient’s back and neck issues.
+Orlando Orthopaedic Center’s Spine Center is home to three of Central Florida’s most qualified and capable orthopaedic spine surgeons, G. Grady McBride, M.D., Stephen R. Goll, M.D., and Steven E. Weber, D.O.
+All three spine specialists are fellowship-trained and board-certified and ready to help eliminate your patient’s back and neck issues.

 Orlando Orthopaedic Center’s Spine Center offers a full range of treatment choices in addition to surgery.
-Patients are diagnosed by digital x-ray and magnetic resonance imaging (MRI) scans as well as electromyography (EMG) studies to test the integrity and functionality of nerves.
+Patients are diagnosed by digital x-ray and magnetic resonance imaging (MRI) scans, as well as electromyography (EMG) studies to test the integrity and functionality of nerves.
 After treatment, patients remain under the center’s spine surgeons’ care through physical therapy and pain management.
-Patients recover with an emphasis on education in spinal pain and injury prevention, physical therapy and rehabilitation including exercises and bracing.
+Patients recover with an emphasis on education in spinal pain and injury prevention, physical therapy and rehabilitation, including exercises and bracing.

-Orlando Orthopaedic Center’s Spine Center utilizes a highly skilled multi-disciplinary team of radiologists, anesthesiologists, physiatrists, physical therapists and athletic trainers.
+Orlando Orthopaedic Center’s Spine Center utilizes a highly skilled multidisciplinary team of radiologists, anesthesiologists, physiatrists, physical therapists and athletic trainers.
 Specialists at Orlando Orthopaedic Center educate patients about all of their options for treatments empowering them to be involved in the decision of which treatment is best for them.
 One hundred percent of the Spine Center’s surgical practice is devoted exclusively to spine surgeries and caring for and treating patients with spinal disorders of the back and neck.

 If surgery is required, nerves and spinal stability are of utmost concern.
-Pain is managed and in many cases eliminated in the least invasive way so patients can get back to work and enjoy a pain-free quality of life.
+Pain is managed and, in many cases, eliminated in the least invasive way so patients can get back to work and enjoy a pain-free quality of life.
 Orlando Orthopaedic Center’s Spine Center welcomes referred patients.